Floorp-Projects/Floorp/browser/components/storybook/docs/README.storybook.stories.md

 This is the recommended approach for installing dependencies and running Storybook locally.

-To install dependencies and start Storybook, just run:
+To install dependencies, start the Storybook server, and launch the Storybook site in a local build of Firefox, just run:

 ```sh
 # This uses npm ci under the hood to install the package-lock.json exactly.